-Focuses on evidenced-based educational interventions for students with autism spectrum disorder.
+Focuses on evidence-based educational interventions for students with autism spectrum disorder.
 Examines practical strategies for assessing and structuring the environmental supports needed for students to participate and progress in all environments.
-Special attention will be given to instructional planning to accommodate and modify specific instructional programs and materials, behavioral interventions, and language, communication, and socialization interventions.
-Examines the necessary considerations for organizing and supervising classroom teams.
+Special attention will be given to instructional planning to accommodate and modify specific instructional programs and materials, behavioral interventions, and organizing and supervising classroom teams.